Unrealized Expectations: Comparing AI Methods vs Classical Algorithms for Maximum Independent Set: More Experiment Results

 \section{More Experiment Results}

-In this section, we show more experiment results. \Cref{sec:more-res} shows the performance of various algorithms as in \cref{sec:exp-results} on other types graphs.\Cref{sec:more-exp-larger-graph} shows more experiment results on much larger graphs, where the AI-inspired methods cannot handle. \Cref{sec:more-exp-serialization} show the serialization results on more graphs. \Cref{sec:comparison-lwd} show a more detailed results between \lwd and \deggreedy, which applies degree-based serialization as a subprocedure. \Cref{sec:more-exp-ls} shows the full results when adding local search as a post-processing procedure.
+In this section, we show more experiment results. \Cref{sec:more-exp-larger-graph} shows more experiment results on much larger graphs, where the AI-inspired methods cannot handle. \Cref{sec:more-exp-serialization} show the serialization results on more graphs. \Cref{sec:comparison-lwd} show a more detailed results between \lwd and \deggreedy, which applies degree-based serialization as a subprocedure. \Cref{sec:more-exp-ls} shows the full results when adding local search as a post-processing procedure.